annexi-strayline/AURA-docs/source/index.rst

    cli/compile_command
    cli/build_run_command
    cli/library_command
+   cli/systemize_command

-The Ada User Repository Annex (AURA) is a proposed specification for a native Ada source code package management system, developed along-side a reference implementation.
+The Ada User Repository Annex (AURA) is a proposed specification for a native Ada source code package management system, developed in lock-step with a reference implementation.
+This is the official documentation for the Reference Implementation (AURA CLI).

-AURA is an experimental project to bring the equivalent of package management to Ada with an approach that feels as native as possible.
-Ada has a few unique properties that differentiate it from other modern languages.

-This documentation primarily focused on the reference implementation of AURA, but also covers the core concepts of the (currently hypothetical) AURA specification.

-The reference implementation of AURA also functions as a highly parallelized, integrated build system with similar capabilities of the native packaging systems for projects like `Rust <https://www.rust-lang.org/>`_ (cargo), `Python <https://python.org/>`_ (pip), and `NodeJS <https://nodejs.org/>`_ (npm).
-The AURA reference implementation (AURA cli) is further designed to support modern CI/CD pipelines for Ada applications.
+AURA CLI was designed to function as a production-ready, integrated build system with similar capabilities to existing native packaging systems for projects like `Rust <https://www.rust-lang.org/>`_ (cargo), `Python <https://python.org/>`_ (pip), and `NodeJS <https://nodejs.org/>`_ (npm).

-The AURA reference implementation was developed not only to prove the conceptual AURA specification, but also with a goal to provide a modern, open-source, freely-available, user friendly one-stop toolchain and package manager for Ada development.
-The AURA reference implementation prioritized the following design features:

-* Low barrier to entry
-* Easy to use
-* Easy to learn
-* Free for any use
-* Fully decentralized (no authoritative repository)
-* Fully parallelized
-* CI/CD orientated
+AURA CLI has a fully parallelized design for maximum performance on modern systems, and uses all available cores to parse program text, compute dependencies, obtain subsystems, perform configuration, and build projects.
+Besides having a user-friendly interface, AURA CLI is also designed to work in automated CI/CD pipelines.

 Premise
 -------

-AURA was designed in the context of a hypothetical new :ref:`Specialized Needs Annex <index_SNA_see_also>` of the Ada Reference Manual (the Ada standard).
-As such it is not designed explicitly as a "package manager", per-se, but rather as a defined behavior for the specification of a user-defined, generalized, auto-configuring source code repositories that an Ada compiler could natively support [#not_an_sna]_.
+AURA was designed as a hypothetical new :ref:`Specialized Needs Annex <index_SNA_see_also>` of the Ada Reference Manual (the Ada standard).
+As such it is not designed to be an exclusively stand-alone tool, but rather as a specific set of behaviors that an Ada compiler could optionally implement [#not_an_sna]_.
+The behavior specified by AURA is triggered when the implementation encounters a dependency that it cannot immediately locate.
+Dependencies are typically specified through standard Ada `with clauses <http://ada-auth.org/standards/rm12_w_tc1/html/RM-10-1-2.html>`_, though AURA also specifies a new :ref:`pragma <concepts_dependencies_external_with>` for the expression of non-Ada dependencies.

-AURA is really the definition of the behavior a compliant Ada compiler should exhibit when encountering the *withing* of a *library unit* from an Ada :ref:`subsystem <index_subsystems_see_also>` that was not entered into the *library* through the normal mechanisms [#ARM_compilation]_.

-The basic idea is that when the compiler encounters *with* clauses (as well as AURA-specific *External_With* pragmas) for subsystems it cannot immediately locate, it attempts to retrieve them from the AURA repository.
-The AURA reference implementation program mimics this behavior by scanning the with statements of all Ada sources.
+The basic idea is that when an AURA implementation encounters a *with clause* for a library unit of a subsystem it cannot immediately locate, it attempts to retrieve that subsystem from the first available (configured) AURA repository.
+The AURA reference implementation ("AURA CLI") parses the `context clause <http://ada-auth.org/standards/rm12_w_tc1/html/RM-10-1-2.html>`_ of all Ada sources in a :doc:`project <concepts/projects>`.
+It then builds a fully dependency graph, and uses this information to compute which subsystems must be obtained, and if those subsystems actually contain the required units.

-There are two foundational Ada differentiators that drove the conceptualization of AURA:

-#.
-Ada has been built from the very beginning from a formal specification.
-#.
-Ada has a design emphasis on, and pedigree for, high integrity and safety-critical software
+As a conceptual *Specialized Needs Annex*, the behavior is well-defined for both compliant and *non*-compliant compilers.
+Generally, the attempt to compile an AURA project with a non-compliant compiler may fail, but will never change the meaning of the program text, or the behavior of the compiled program.

 .. _index_SNA_see_also: